mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 WebAuthn works without an internet connection.

 ### What will happen to my registered U2F Key after the Update?
-> With this new U2F replacement (WebAuthn) you have to re-register your U2F Key, thankfully WebAuthn is backwards compatible with the most recent U2F Keys.
+> :warning: With this new U2F replacement (WebAuthn) you have to re-register your U2F Key, thankfully WebAuthn is backwards compatible and supports the U2F protocol.

 Ideally, the next time you log in (with the key), you should get a text box saying that your U2F key has been removed due to the update to WebAuthn and deleted as a 2-factor authenticator.